 Close by on Drummond Street there sits this dynamic box-within-a-box.

 There are two fine boxes over in Overbrook.
-Ride along the canal, cut through the Ottawa University campus, down Somerset Street East, and over the Rideau River across the fabulous Adawé pedestrian/bike bridge.
+Cross the Rideau River across the fabulous Adawé pedestrian/bike bridge.
+To to the bridge head west along the Stewart St bike lane for one block then turn left onto Augusta Street.
+Augusta ends at Wilbrod but there’s a little paved path that takes you through from Wilbrod to Laurier.
+Cross Laurier and down the hill along Golbourn to Somerset.
+The Adawé bridge is at the eastern end of Somerset.
 Weave your way along a few residential streets to this fine Little Library on Queen Mary Street.
 There’s even a chair to relax in once you get there.

 Just a few blocks north there sits this generous little library on Ontario Street.